kdlovett/keith-website/index.md

 Hello there,

-I'm Keith Lovett.
-THIS... is my virtual home base, my digital dashboard, MY... website.
+I'm Keith Lovett and this here is my website.

 It's got some stuff on it, some of it serious, some of it a bit more facetious, all of it probably a bit disorganized.
 In any case, maybe you will enjoy perusing, so, have at it!

-I suppose the best place to start is the [about page](https://kdlovett.github.io/keiths-site/about/), so that you can get a better picture of what I may be talking about here.
+I suppose the best place to start is the [about page](https://kdlovett.github.io/keiths-site/about/), so that you can get a sense of who I am and what I might do here.